version 0.6.0

 where \( \rho \) is the density, \( \mathbf{u} \) is the velocity, \( p \) is the pressure, \( \mu \) is the dynamic viscosity, and \( \mathbf{f} \) is a source term.

-Optionally, the following terms can be added:
+Optionally, the following terms can be added under both incompressible and compressible hypothesis:

 • The gravity term